TakundaKatsidzira/TakundaKatsidzira/explorer/README.md

   -a	Append instead of overwrite
 # (OOP: Encapsulation) The file write method checks write permissions and updates content, supporting both overwrite and append modes.

-⏪ Version Control
-Command	Description
-un	Undo last state-altering command (cr, dl, mv, rn)
-# (Data Structures: Stack) A stack is used to store snapshots or command objects representing previous states, enabling undo functionality.
-# (Algorithms: Command Pattern) Each operation is encapsulated as a command object, which can be reversed by calling its undo method.

 📊 Analytics
 Command	Description
 tp	Top-N files